aozhimin/iOS-Debug-Hacks/README.md

 > If immediate operand comes at the place of `disp` or `scale`, `$` suffix can be omitted.
 In Intel syntax, `byte ptr`, `word ptr`, `dword ptr` and `qword ptr` need to be added before the memory operand.

 4. Suffix of opcode: In AT&T syntax, all opcodes have a suffix to specify the size.
 There are generally four kinds of suffixes:`b`,`w`,`l` and `q`. `b`represents 8-bit byte, `w` means 16-bit word, `l` means 32-bit double word.
 32-digit word is also called as long word which is from the 16-bit days. `q` represents 64-bit quadword.
-Below chart illustrates the syntax of data transition instruction(mov) in AT&T and Intel.
+The chart below illustrates the syntax of data transition instruction(mov) in AT&T and Intel.

 	| AT&T | Intel |
 	|:-------:|:-------:|